haslab/ifta/src/main/scala/ifta/reo/readme.md

 ### Merger

-The `merger` connector consists of two or more inputs `i1,i2,...` and an output`o`.
+The `merger` connector consists of two or more inputs `i1,i2,...` and an output `o`.
 In its standard behavior it synchronizes each input with the output port.
-It accepts that any of its inputs is missing, without affecting further its behavior.
+If any of its inputs is missing, it synchronizes only each input present with the output.
 In addition, if the output is missing, it behaves as an `asyndrain` connector, enabling the execution of either of its inputs without further action.

 It can be specified as follows
 ```scala